 The proposed mining footprint will be 4.9 ha and will be developed over an undisturbed area of the farm.
-The mining method will make use of blasting in order to loosen the hard rock; the material will then be loaded and hauled to the crushing plant where it will be screened to various sized stockpiles.
+The mining method will make use of blasting to loosen the hard rock; decking will be employed as part of the blasting technique to minimize fly rock and protect the nearby graves.
+The material will then be loaded and hauled to the crushing plant where it will be screened to various sized stockpiles.
 The aggregate will be stockpiled until it is transported from site using tipper trucks.
 All mining related activities will be contained within the approved mining permit boundaries.